 The referenced forms and corresponding instructions can be found on DOR’s website at http://revenue.ky.gov/individual/usetax.htm.

 For recent correspondence on this subject, click here.

 Use Tax Look-Up Table to Assist Taxpayers in Reporting Untaxed Retail Purchases

-In the 2013 Income Tax Instructions, the Kentucky Department of Revenue has again included a Use Tax Look-Up Table that allows individuals to estimate use tax owed on their total annual purchases from out-of-state retailers.
+Each year, in the Income Tax Instructions, the Kentucky Department of Revenue includes a Use Tax Look-Up Table that allows individuals to estimate use tax owed on their total annual purchases from out-of-state retailers.

 For more information about Use Tax Look-Up Table, click here.